 The tiered nature of the building was screaming Donkey Kong at me.
 I really wanted to turn the building into a playable Donkey Kong game, multiple Marios leaping barrels to reach the top.
 This was our lead idea until we moved the concept indoors.

 The biggest problem with the game idea though was that it would require a clever networking solution.
 We’d need a wifi hub covering the outdoor area if we wanted decent real-time interaction.
-But I knew our network guys were maxed out, so I didn’t want to have to rely on them.
+But I knew the BW network guys were maxed out, so I didn’t want to have to rely on them.
 I’m not sure what they could possibly have been doing that might have taken priority over the building of a tower-block-sized 80s video game, but, whatever it was, I wasn’t going to disturb them.

 So it was a third idea that got the most traction, which was to use Twitter as the interface.
 I’d seen Hellicar & Lewis’s 2010 “Hello Wall” project in London; an interactive billboard at which you tweeted instructions – e.g. “more blue”, “circles slower” – to influence the display.
 I loved the elegance of this interaction, sophisticated enough to be engaging, simple enough to be autonomous and self-managing.

 It was very hard to draw a penis on the Hello Wall.
 Although people tried, of course.
 If anyone did manage to pull it off, I thought, they’d have earned their moment.